lsst-dm/dmtn-031/index.rst

    :math:`\delta_{ang}` tests?
 If so, we should say so above.
 (If you did and I missed it... sorry) [I mention it the "Primary differences" section.
 Is that enough of should I add more?]

+   ...
+I think it's probably worth a sentence in the actual algorithm description, rather than just the primary differences

+   Also, I don't think that “doubling it each after the number of patterns requested has failed” is really English. 😀 [FIXED]

 PPMb has two main tolerances which can be softened as subsequent attempts are made to match the source data to the reference catalog.
 These are the maximum match distance :math:`\delta_{tol}` and the number of spokes which can fail to find a proper match before moving on to the next center point.
-We soften the match distance by doubling it each after the number of patterns requested has failed.
+We soften the match distance by doubling it after the number of source patterns requested has failed.
 We also independently add 1 to the number of spokes we attempt to test before exiting.
 We still require the same :math:`N` point complexity of the pattern but we can test a total number of :math:`N-M-2` spokes before exiting.
 These two softenings allow the algorithm enough flexibility to match to most stellar densities, cameras, and filters.

 #######
 Testing